Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Empirical approach

 \subsubsection{PASS}

 The primary dataset used is the \textit{Panel Labour Market and Social Security} (PASS)\footnote{See \textcite{trappmann2010pass, Trappmann2013PASS} for a technical documentation.}, provided as a scientific use file by the Research Data Centre (FDZ) of the German Federal Employment Agency (BA) at the Institute for Employment Research (IAB).
 This dataset is specifically designed for the analysis of low-income households.
-The PASS consists of two subsamples: a sample randomly drawn from administrative records of the Federal Employment Agency (sample \emph{Admin} in the following), capturing those who have ever received UB~II, and a general population sample (sample \emph{GenPop}) that is not conditioned on previous UB II receipt.
+The PASS consists of two subsamples: a sample randomly drawn from the administrative records of the Federal Employment Agency (sample \emph{Admin} in the following), capturing those who have ever received UB~II, and a general population sample (sample \emph{GenPop}) that is not conditioned on previous UB II receipt.
 This design ensures comprehensive coverage of the target population for analysing welfare dynamics.
 In order to maintain representativeness for recipients of UB~II, sample \emph{Admin} is regularly updated to incorporate new UB~II recipients.

-The \emph{GenPop} sample is randomly drawn from a database of addresses of private households in Germany. \footnote{For a detailed description of the sampling design, see \textcite{GebhardtEtAl2009_PASS}.} Weights are applied to all descriptive results to correct for distortions from the sampling design, ensuring representation of the entire German population.
-All regression analyses reported in the main text use unweighted estimations.\footnote{As a robustness test, weighted estimations are reported in Appendix~\ref{sec:AppWeightedVsUnweighted}.
+The \emph{GenPop} sample is randomly drawn from a database of addresses of private households in Germany.\footnote{For a detailed description of the sampling design, see \textcite{GebhardtEtAl2009_PASS}.} Weights are applied to all descriptive results to correct for distortions from the sampling design, so that they are representative of the relevant population.
+For the behavioural take-up model, by contrast, the unweighted estimator is the standard and more efficient choice when the model is correctly specified \parencite{SolonHaiderWooldridge2015}, so all regression analyses reported in the main text are estimated unweighted.\footnote{As a robustness test, weighted estimations are reported in Appendix~\ref{sec:AppWeightedVsUnweighted}.
 The weighted estimations result in point estimates very similar to the unweighted estimations.
 Although the confidence intervals for the weighted estimates are generally larger, they do not qualitatively alter the results.}